codsen/codsen/packages/array-of-arrays-into-ast/README.md

 [datastructures-js](https://www.npmjs.com/package/datastructures-js#trie) _trie_ would limit to `search()`, `traverse()` and `count()` methods.
 However, we need to recursively traverse every node and look up and down, what's around it.

 Here's where this library comes in.
-It doesn't abstract the data it's producing - you get a nested plain object which you can traverse and further process any way you like, using vast ocean of `object-` processing libraries.
+It doesn't abstract the data it's producing - you get a nested plain object which you can traverse and further process any way you like, using a vast ocean of `object-` processing libraries.

 **[⬆ &nbsp;back to top](#)**